monikamg/vue2-datepicker-updated/README.md

 Forked from [vue2-datepicker](<https://mengxiong10.github.io/vue2-datepicker/>)
 ## Improved Features
+  Timezone is supported.
+Date will be shown based on the timezone provided in props.
 * Masking is done from the format given.
 * By Default Picker will open in Current Month.
 This can be changed with 'defaultDate' prop.
 * Bug Fix - On user input PM string can be given for date time